ilanBitan/SeaData-FullStackProject/README.md

    npm start
    ```
 8. Access the application in your browser at `http://localhost:3000`.
+9. The server is running on port 3001.
 ## Usage

 - **Add New User**: Click on the "Add User" button to open the form screen and fill in the required details to add a new user.